stacks-network/docs/_develop/zero_to_dapp_2.md

 developing a Blockstack web application.
 Finally, you started and ran the Animal Kingdom application locally.

-In the next section, you explorer the application code and learn which recorded elements in a DApp make it eligible for App Mining.
+In the next section, you explore the application code and learn which recorded elements in a DApp make it eligible for App Mining.
 Continue to [Zero-to-DApp, 3 of 4](zero_to_dapp_3.html).